Server Management, Self-Hosting, and DevOps Basics

 The Robust Pattern: Infrastructure as a Managed System

 We treat web application infrastructure as code, not as a set of manual configurations.
 Every server we provision follows a repeatable process.
-Every deployment is atomic.
+Every deployment is atomic and produces an immutable build artefact.
 Every failure mode has a documented recovery path.

 The stack